Day 2

 15:40 - 16:25

-8.1 Social supermarkets: providing a dignified way forward for food insecurity and what general practice should know
+8.1 Affordable Food Clubs: providing a dignified way forward for food insecurity and what general practice should know

 Health Inequalities